Physical aspects of psychological shock

 If the high activation in the shock event cannot be used up or dissipated in a safe environment, the stress gets stuck in the body.

-Example: Car accident
+Example: Car Accident

 • It is not possible to run away or fight with the car, the accident is completely unexpected.